richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *On Extinction* - Ben Ware
 - *The Thursday Murder Club* - Richard Osman
 - *Feeling Great* - David Burns
+- *The Burnout Society* - Byung-Chul Han
+- The Heart of the Buddha's Teaching* - Thich Nhat Hanh

+**September**

+- *The Social Singularity* - Max Borders
+- *The Bullet That Missed* - Richard Osman
+- *The Divided Self* - R.D.
+Laing

 ### 2023